How do I apply for financial assistance?

 Do loans have to be repaid while I am in school?

 In general, no, loans do not have to be repaid while the student is in school.
 Exceptions to this would be Unsubsidized Direct Loan interest payments, private loans and Parent Loans for Undergraduate Students (PLUS) that may require payment on the interest and/or principal while the student is enrolled.

 How does my academic progress affect my financial aid and housing?

-Northeastern students residing in The Nest Student Housing must be enrolled full time which is 12 credit hours.
+Northeastern students residing in The Nest must be enrolled full-time which is 12 credit hours.
 Prior to withdrawing or failing to complete all coursework for a given semester, students should meet with a Financial Aid Advisor to discuss the results of such actions.
-Undergraduate students need to maintain a minimum academic grade point average of 2.0 and a completion rate of at least 67%.
-Graduate (masters) student must maintain a minimum academic grade point average of 3.0 and a completion rate of at least 67%.
+Undergraduate students need to maintain a minimum academic grade point average of 2.0 and a completion rate of at least 67 percent.
+Graduate (master's) students must maintain a minimum academic grade point average of 3.0 and a completion rate of at least 67 percent.
 Once a student is dismissed from the University, the lease will be terminated.

 My award is based on last year’s income.
 My income and/or my parent’s income has changed.
 What should I do?

 In the instance of unemployment or underemployment, students should answer ‘yes’ to the Dislocated Worker question on the FAFSA.
 Answering ‘yes’ will create a Special Condition requirement on your NEIUport Current Student tab under Financial Aid Requirements.
 Make sure your request is complete with all of the required documents attached.